Kitty Pilgrim

 Kathryn Pilgrim, known professionally as Kitty Pilgrim, has worked throughout her career as international journalist and author.
 She was a CNN anchor and correspondent for 25 years.
-She has been active in the world of foreign policy, covering many international issues.
-She is currently a lifetime member of the Council on Foreign Relations and is a distinguished fellow at the EastWest Institute, (EWI) an NGO that serves to reduce international conflict.
+She is active in the world of foreign policy, covering many international issues.
+She is currently a lifetime member of the Council on Foreign Relations and is founder of her own company, Kitty Pilgrim Media, based in New York.

-In her free time she writes international romantic thrillers, and mysteries, based on science and exploration.
-Her novels The Explorer's Code. and The Stolen Chalice, were published by Scribner.
-Her third novel "Summer of Fire" came out in 2014.

-Biography
+Pilgrim is a devoted advocate of Women Peace and Security and gives speeches on that topic in many venues around the world.
+As one of the early reporters at CNN she is often asked to speak on the role of the media in society.
+She publishes her own podcast Pilgrim's Progress - a program that interviews women who make a difference in their communities and the world.